irontec/ivozprovider/doc/sphinx/administration_portal/brand/billing/index.rst

            a given client and for the specific destination) it won't be possible to bill the call, IvozProvider will prevent its establishment.

-- Once a call that implies cost is hung up and is parsed by an asynchronous process, it is listed in :ref:`billable_calls`.
+- Once a call that implies cost is hung up and is parsed by an asynchronous process, it is listed in :ref:`external_calls`.

 ***************
 Billing methods